mostr/mostr.github.com/source/_posts/2013-07-31-double-requests.markdown

 	        }
 	        return $http(requestConfig);
 	    };

 	    return modifiedHttpService;
 	};
 ```

 Done, we have fully working implementation.
 Just one note, it works only for direct `$http` calls, if you try to fire `$http.get` or `$http.post` or even `$resource` it won't work, because those use shortcut calls defined directly on `$http`.
 Fix for that would be to define such functions on our modified version of `$http` service, but I'll leave it to you.

 And that's all.
+This is how we solved this in [Codebrag](http://codebrag.com) without violating DRY (at least I think so).
 We have fully working decorator implementation that can prevent duplicated requests from sending.
-You can configure it separately for every `$http` request you define in your application.
+It can be configure separately for every `$http` request group you define in your application.
 Just add `unique` and `requestId` parameters to request config.

 I'm sure there are other methods for doing this kind of stuff.
 If you know one, let me know about it in comments below.